Artur-man/dprofiler-docs/docs/quickstart/quickstart.rst

 	:align: center
 	:width: 70%

-Afterwards, you may continue your analysis with **Batch Effect Correction** or directly jump to **Computational Profiling** of your dataset.
+Afterwards, you may continue your analysis with **Batch Effect Correction** or directly move to three different kind of analysis by clicking:

+* Go to Computational Phenotypic Profiling
+* Go to Compositional Profiling
+* Go to Comparative Profiling

 Batch Effect Correction and Normalization
 =========================================